jedota/Semi-Auto-Transfer-PS600/README.md

 ![image](https://github.com/jedota/texture-ps-hda/assets/171809025/c40c1588-4fbc-4bfc-b96a-f4188c1b9213)

 It is important to fix any error that occurs when reading the images manually.
 As we can see in the image, some colours won't be read properly.
-To avoid problems in the next steps we have to manually correct any image that is unknown.
-To correct these mistakes you have to check your original pdf and assign the right name to the textures.
+To avoid problems in the next steps, we have to manually correct any unknown image.
+To correct these mistakes, you have to check your original pdf and assign the right name to the textures.